Eligibility

 - You cannot file your taxes as “married filing separately.”
 If you’re married, you must file a joint tax return.

-- You must be a U.S. citizen or legal resident.
-If you’re a nonresident alien, you must be married to a U.S. citizen or legal resident and filing a joint tax return.
+- You must be a U.S. citizen or resident alien.
+If not, you must be married to a U.S. citizen or resident alien and filing a joint tax return.

 - You must live in the U.S. for more than half of the year.